Bitcoin-IPC: Scaling Bitcoin with a Network of Proof-of-Stake Subnets: Evaluation

 \subsection{Transfer size vs total number of batched transactions}

-By batching transfers together, the amortized size per transfer becomes smaller than sending the transfer directly as a Bitcoin L1 transaction.
-In this experiment we quantify this improvement.

-\Cref{fig:amortized-size-vs-n-transfers} shows the amortized size (in vbytes) for a transfer against the total number of batched transfers (across all target L2 subnets).
-The plot shows one line per number of target L2 subnets (for 1, 2, 5, 10 target subnets).
-It also shows the cost of sending the transfer natively over Bitcoin, which is constant at \emph{141~vB}.
+By batching transfers together, the amortized size per transfer becomes smaller than sending the transfer directly as a Bitcoin transaction.
+In this experiment we quantify this improvement. \Cref{fig:amortized-size-vs-n-transfers} shows the amortized size (in vbytes) for a transfer against the total number of batched transfers (across all target L2 subnets) -- one line per number of target L2 subnets and one for the cost of sending the transfer natively over Bitcoin (constant at \emph{141~vB}).
 Notice that the horizontal axis is logarithmic.

-We observe that, using the \bitcoinIpc infrastructure, independently of the number of target L2 subnets, the amortized cost per transfer drops.
+We observe that, using the \bitcoinIpc infrastructure, independently of the number of target subnets, the amortized cost per transfer drops.
 The more the target subnets, the more expensive the batched transfer is.
 This is because the \checkpointTx contains one output UTXO per target subnet and the \batchTransferTx contains (only once) the address of each target subnet.
 However, this additional cost essentially vanishes if we batch sufficiently many transfers.

-\dotparagraph{Finding the break-even point} According to \Cref{fig:amortized-size-vs-n-transfers}, the protocol of \bitcoinIpc becomes more efficient than native Bitcoin L1 transactions already by batching \emph{three or four} transfers, depending on the number of target subnets.
+According to \Cref{fig:amortized-size-vs-n-transfers}, the protocol of \bitcoinIpc becomes more efficient than native Bitcoin L1 transactions already by batching \emph{three or four} transfers, depending on the number of target subnets.

 \dotparagraph{Taking batching to the limits} \Cref{fig:amortized-size-vs-n-transfers} also explores how many transfers we can batch within a single Bitcoin transaction.
 Even though the maximum block size\footnote{\url{https://github.com/bitcoin/bitcoin/blob/3c098a8aa0780009c11b66b1a5d488a928629ebf/src/consensus/consensus.h\#L15}} is 1M~vB, the default policy of Bitcoin Core\footnote{\url{https://github.com/bitcoin/bitcoin/blob/3c098a8aa0780009c11b66b1a5d488a928629ebf/src/policy/policy.h\#L24}} restricts the size of individual transactions to 100K~vB in order to prevent spam and oversized transactions.
 To reach this limit, we increase the batched number of transactions, as long as \emph{each} of the \checkpointTx and \batchTransferTx is at most 100K~vB.